-gas hot water
+gas hot water systems

-They are often cheaper to run and overall more environmentally-friendly than electric solutions.
-Gas is usually available 24/7, gas hot water systems generally use a smaller storage tank (the Rheem Stella does offer 160 litre capacity) thus having a faster heat-recovery when compared to an electric unit.
+They are often cheaper to run and are overall more environmentally friendly than electric solutions.
+Gas is usually available 24/7, so the systems generally use a smaller storage tank (the Rheem Stella does offer a larger 160-litre capacity).
+The leading difference with gas is the faster heat-recovery compared to an electric unit.

 electric hot water cylinders